 Does Montana have a corporate income tax?

 Yes.
-The standard corporate income tax rate is 6.75%; however, if your corporation has an annual income of $100,000 or less, you may qualify for the alternate gross tax rate of 0.5% of sales in the state.
-Regardless, your tax return will be due May 15th each year and must be filed with the Montana Department of Revenue.
+The standard corporate income tax rate is 6.75%.
+Your tax return will be due May 15th each year and must be filed with the Montana Department of Revenue.
 The minimum payment is $50.